I. General Principles

 2. The SCB has the authority to suspend, expel or otherwise directly terminate the status of a Student.

-3. SCB members, including the SCB Chair, selected from faculty, staff and Students, are appointed for a two-year term by OSCCS and may be reappointed.
+3. SCB members including the SCB Chair, selected from faculty, staff and Students, are appointed for a two-year term by OSCCS and may be reappointed.
 OSCCS consults with and seeks nominations from Faculty Senate Council, Student Union, Graduate-Professional Student Council, Vice Chancellor for Student Affairs and Human Resources.
 OSCCS retains final authority to select SCB members and SCB Chairs.
 SCB members may be reappointed.
 Members of the Faculty Senate Council, Student Union Executive Council, officers of the Graduate-Professional Student Council, and officers of the University may not serve on the SCB.

 4. The SCB Chair, a University staff or faculty member, is appointed by OSCCS and may serve without limitation for consecutive terms.
 The Chair presides over all SCB procedures.